Trees of Graphs as Boundaries of Hyperbolic Groups: The reduced Bowditch JSJ splitting and rigid cluster factors

 Let $G$ be a 1-ended hyperbolic group which is not cocompact Fuchsian and let ${T}_G$ be the Bowditch JSJ tree of $G$.
 Let $\sim$ be the smallest equivalence relation on the vertex set of ${T}_G$ for which $u \sim v$ whenever $u$ and $v$ are rigid vertices at distance $2$.
 Equivalence classes of $\sim$ are either white vertex singletons, flexible vertex singletons or rigid classes (i.e. sets of rigid vertices).
-The convex hulls of the rigid classes are the \emph{rigid clusters} of ${T}_G$, and they have a form of subtrees of $T_G$ (possibly reduced to singletons).
+The convex hulls of the rigid classes are the \emph{rigid clusters} of ${T}_G$.
+Each rigid cluster of ${T}_G$ is a subtree of $T_G$ (possibly a single vertex).

 It is not hard to observe that embedded cycles in the quotient graph ${T}_G / {\sim}$ have length two, and there are no loop edges in this quotient.
 So, by replacing any multi-edge of ${T}_G / {\sim}$ with a single edge, we obtain a tree.
 The latter tree contains some vertices of degree 1, namely those which correspond to the white vertices in ${T}_G$ whose all neighbours are rigid.
 We delete all those vertices (and all edges adjacent to them), thus obtaining a tree denoted as ${T}^r_G$, which we call the \emph{reduced Bowditch JSJ tree} for $G$.
 The action of $G$ descends to ${T}^r_G$ and there is a natural map ${T}_G \to {T}^r_G$ which is $G$-equivariant.
 (This $G$-equivariant map can be described as composition of the quotient map ${T}_G\to{T}_G/{\sim}$ with the map which collapses to points all those edges of the tree obtained from ${T}_G/{\sim}$ which are adjacent to the degree 1 vertices.)
 Technically speaking, the \emph{reduced Bowditch JSJ splitting} for $G$ is the above induced action of $G$ on the tree ${T}^r_G$.